dekarrin/ictiobus/docs/fishi-usage.md

 one automatically.
 See the [ictcc Manual](./ictcc.md) for more info on parsing algorithms.

+### FISHI Grammar Quick Reference

+This section lays out how FISHI specifies the parser for those already familiar with the terminology of context-free grammars.
+If it doesn't make any sense to you, skip this section to see how regular grammars work using FISHI syntax for its examples.

+WIP

+### Context-Free Grammar

 All parsing algorithms build a parser by using a *context-free grammar* (CFG), which is a special, rigorous definition of a language.
 A language itself in this sense is a strictly defined concept, but the important thing for FISHI is that